top of page

 "First rule: Listen to yourself.
 Second rule: Be honest with yourself.
 The predicament is that you listen to your inner voice, and it leads you to a path, and then you outgrow it.
 And you don't want to admit that you've outgrown it because you've made a big investment in it.
 But you must be willing to let go, to stand as naked as a newborn child, again and again and again".

 Knowing that you will always be learning, exploring, experimenting, finding, and growing sounds exhausting to some and exciting to others.
 I believe that honoring ancient traditions while exploring what modern science has to offer is a great strategy.
-I have seen both the rigid practitioners, cautious to the point of never expanding, and I have seen those lost in the sea of contradicting information, wasting their money and sanity on useless and dangerous therapies, believing everything they read.
+I have seen both the rigid practitioners, cautious to the point of never expanding, and those lost in the sea of contradictory information, wasting their money and sanity on useless and dangerous therapies, believing everything they read.

 How to find balance?
-Keep the curiosity and critical thinking but remove the judgment to see what truly works for you.
+Keep the curiosity and critical thinking, but remove the judgment to see what truly works for you.
 Or find someone whose expertise you trust to help you out.
-Don’t forget that you are a unique case, your body is a wonderful feedback tool and the state of your physical and mental health is your result.
+Don’t forget that you are a unique case, your body is a wonderful feedback loop, and the state of your physical and mental health is the result.

-Let me know what is your view on this!
+Let me know what your view on this is!

 Was this helpful?
 Please share this with your loved ones and friends who might be interested in alternative/ integrative medicine, biohacking, or supplements.